jasanchez/jquery-plugin-easybubble/README.md

 		innerHtml: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.'
 	});
 ```
-or to set your bubble at the left side:
+or set your bubble at the left side:

 ```
 	$('.box').easyBubble({